asl2214/Defensive-Security/README.md

 Hourly count of failed Windows activity was created as an alert to notify of any suspicious increase if the amount passed the chosen threshold:
 ![..](Images/failed_windows_activity_baseline.png)
 ![..](Images/failed-windows-activity.png)
+We chose 15 counts as our threshold based on our baseline which we based off of the highest number of events that could possibly happen within the hour.

+$%$

 Hourly count of the signature "an account was successfully logged on" was created as an alert to notify of any suspicious increase if the amount passed the chosen threshold:
 ![..](Images/successful_login_baseline.png)
 ![..](Images/successful-login-alert.png)
+Similar to the process of our previous alert, we chose 22 counts as our threshold because normal activity indicates the highest activity as 21 counts within an hour.

 Hourly count of the signature "a user account was deleted" was created as an alert to notify of any suspicious increase if the amount passed the chosen threshold:
 ![..](Images/users_deleted_baseline.png)
 ![..](Images/users-deleted.png)
+Finally, we chose 25 counts as our threshold based on the highest count being 22 events in one hour.

 ### Dashboard